jinaga/jinaga.js/documentation/authorization.md

 not yet contain the submitted fact.
 So the server must first take at least one predecessor step to find a good starting point.
 It then runs the tail on the database starting from that point.

+## Race Conditions

+Authorization rules with successor steps are the source of the only race conditions that occur in a historical model.
+If the server learns about a fact before it learns about the successors in the authorization rule, then the server will reject the fact.
+But if it learns about the successors before it learns about the fact, then the server will accept it.

+This problem is compounded when an authorization rule contains a negative existential condition.
+More commonly, this is known as revocation.
+For example, suppose we want to allow the creator of a site to revoke the access of a guest blogger.
+The rule would contain a "not exists" condition.
+If the guest blogger got their post in before the revocation, then the server would accept it.
+But if they waited until after the revocation, then the server would reject it.

+Race conditions like these lead to a loss of consistency.
+Different replicas may see successor facts in a different order.
+They will therefore reach different conclusions about the authorization of a fact.